Your first online course launch plan [evergreen launch]

 Step #1: Plan your traffic strategy

-You'll need to drive targeted traffic into your funnel, making sure the right people are aware of your course and engaging with your content.
-Your traffic strategy outlines how you'll do that.
+You’ll need to drive targeted traffic into your funnel, making sure the right people are aware of your new course launch and engaging with your content.
+Your traffic strategy outlines how you’ll do that.

 Key actions:

-Track results - Set up tracking and analytics to measure the effectiveness of each traffic source.
-If you don't know which channels are getting results, you might waste time attracting traffic that doesn't convert.
+3. Track results - Set up tracking and analytics to measure the effectiveness of each traffic source.
+If you don’t know which channels are getting results, you might waste time attracting traffic in your course launch that doesn’t convert.

 Best practices:

-Focus on one (two max) traffic sources at first to avoid spreading yourself too thin.
+• Focus on one (two max) traffic sources at first to avoid spreading yourself too thin during your course launch.
 Master one at a time.

 Summary statement: